-- 1. You travel to NewYork for the sole purpose of boarding a plane, ship, train, or bus for a destination outside New York State. - 2.
+- 1. You travel to New York for the sole purpose of boarding a plane, ship, train, or bus for a destination outside New York State. - 2.
 You are continuing travel that began outside of New York State that takes you through the state by automobile, plane, ship, train, or bus, to a destination outside New York State. - 3.
 You are seeking treatment for an illness at a New York medical facility or are confined to a New York nursing home facility.

-If you were a New York State resident or nonresident for only part of the year, you are a New York State part-year resident.
+You are a New York State nonresident if you were not a resident of New York State for any part of the year.
+You are a New York State part-year resident if you meet the definition of resident or nonresident for only part of the year.